Admit Types are undergoing review.

 A student who is enrolled and is attempting to earn one or more online credits.
 A student is considered to be "online only" when 100% of their attempted credit hours are taken in the online instruction mode.

 The Pell Grant is awarded to low-income undergraduate students.
 The amount of the award varies every year; the maximum for 2016-2017 was $5,815 per award year.
 Receipt of a Pell Grant is often used as a proxy to determine the number or percentage of students who are low-income.

 The CU-SIS term used to identify a student's academic plan.
-The plan may be a major, minor, course of study, certificate, licensure, or additional major.
+The plan is associated with a plan type that must be one of the following: major, minor, course of study, certificate, licensure, or additional major.
+For example, Asian Studies is a plan with a plan type of minor.
 Some plans are further differentiated by subplans that refer to a variety of options or tracks that are subsumed under the larger plan.
 The student's combination of career, program, plan, and subplan over time is often referred to as his or her plan stack.
 The plan is particularly important because it partially determines a student's tuition rate and financial aid eligibility.